CRIME IN THE MUSEUM

 And for all the heat of the day, like Burton earlier, he gave a convulsive shiver.

 Deceived with Ornament

-‘This reminds me of the Brontë graveyard in Haworth, Gil,’ Olivia said later the same day as they wandered through the long-lost gravestones and hidden paths of St Sepulchre’s Cemetery.
+‘This reminds me of the Brontë graveyard in Haworth, Gil,’ Olivia said later the same day as they wandered through the long-lost monuments and hidden paths of St Sepulchre’s Cemetery.
 ‘Full of ghosts hovering above and beyond us all.’

 Hearing this, Markham recalled the story of Shackleton’s spectral follower.
 As he looked around him at the tranquil scene – the mossy graves and lichen-covered vaults – with the subdued gentle hum from Walton Street a reassuring reminder that life continued to roll round, mixed up with nature’s rocks and stones and trees, such a notion seemed like a bad dream.

 But Timothy Colthurst had been stalked and murdered in the very heart of the university city where artists painted and poets penned their immortal verses.
 The sound of birdsong, the drowsy buzz of insects and Markham’s awareness that this ancient cemetery was the playground of rabbits and foxes couldn’t banish the ugly reality of human malice.

 Sensing her lover’s mood, Olivia drew him over to one of the modern benches arm in arm.